 Criteria Interpretation Relevance, rationale and impact (maximum 30 points) The relevance of the project to the objectives of the European Solidarity Corps The project proposal fits with the objectives and the format of the Action as described in Part B of the European Solidarity Corps Guide.
 The project represents an appropriate means of delivering the objectives set out in the Call and it is clear what the project is aiming to achieve.
 The goal and the objectives of the project are adequately identified and the key results that the project is seeking to deliver are clearly summarised.
 The degree to which the project takes into account the European Solidarity Corps principles and values and promotes solidarity The applicant should demonstrate that the proposal will promote solidarity as a value and will overcome important societal challenges while also enabling young people to acquire useful experience, skills and competences for their personal, educational, social, civic and professional development.
 The extent to which the proposal will address well defined and important societal needs The project aims to tackle important societal challenges to the benefit of a community or society as a whole.
 This is clearly reflected in the project objectives and in the overall implementation approach described in the application.
-The relevance of the project to the needs and objectives of individual participants, participating organisations and the community in which the solidarity activities will take place The rationale for the project should be clearly described, the applicant should explain why the project is needed and how the demand for the project has been identified.
+The relevance of the project to the needs and objectives of individual participants and participating organisations The rationale for the project should be clearly described, the applicant should explain why the project is needed and how the demand for the project has been identified.
 The proposal addresses issues relevant to the participating organisations and target groups.
-The potential impact of the project: - on participants and participating organisations The expected impact of the activities on the participants, participating organisations and target groups during and after the lifetime of the project is described.
-The applicant should demonstrate the value and benefits created through the project for the participants, enabling them to make a meaningful contribution and to express their solidarity. outside the organisations and individuals directly participating The project is framed within a long-term perspective, and planned with a view to achieve a multiplier effect and sustainable impact. in the project, at local, regional, national and/or European levels The expected impact of the project is not limited to the participants in the activities.
+The applicant should demonstrate the value and benefits created through the project for the participants, enabling them to make a meaningful contribution and to express their solidarity.
+The extent to which the project will provide benefits to the communities within which the activities are carried out.
+The activities proposed address unmet needs and therefore contribute to strengthening the capacity and resilience of vulnerable communities as well as to enhancing cohesion and solidarity at the level of communities.
+Concrete benefits, relevant potential beneficiary organisations and individuals are identified in the proposal.
+The potential impact of the project at local, regional, national and/or European levels The project is framed within a long-term perspective, and planned with a view to achieve a multiplier effect and sustainable impact.
+The expected impact of the project is not limited to the participants in the activities.
 When appropriate, the proposal shows that participating organisations will involve other stakeholders from the local community as much as possible in the project activities.
 The expected impact of the project outside the organisations and participants directly involved is adequately and realistically estimated.
-The complementary activities planned - if any - support and expand the impact of the project.
+The planned complementary activities - if any - support and expand the impact of the project.